 - The food product’s axiomatization should reflect the parent class conjunction with the food process term(s) in its label, e.g. ” ‘chicken (frozen)’ equivalentTo ‘chicken meat food product’ and ‘meat (frozen)’ “.

 - If it might be ambiguous whether a term is a food category having various closely related subclasses, or a “leaf” food item that has no subclasses, we include the suffix “food product” to mark the broader sense. e.g. “barley flour food product” vs “barley flour”.

 - A leaf food item that likely won’t have children in the future, doesn’t need a “food product” suffix in its label unless this helps to disambiguate it from search results coming from other ontologies in a lookup service.

-- Items with the “food product” can have a synonym that is the suffix-less phrase in order to facilitate text-mining.
+- Items with the “food product” suffix should have an exact synonym that is the suffix-less phrase in order to facilitate text-mining.